-Boise State takes a major step towards inclusive web content with a new professional development opportunity: a Micro-Certification Badge in Accessibility and Universal Design for Learning.
+Boise State takes a major step towards inclusive web content with a new professional development opportunity: a Micro-Certification Badge in Web Content Accessibility.
 Starting on March 20, all eligible Boise State employees can enroll in a free, online course leading to the badge.
 The course was designed and developed by Carolyn Quintero and Tammy Schmidt in the Office of Information Technology to document, assess, and validate accessible web-design skills using industry and disciplinary defined standards for Boise State’s WordPress site administrator staff in a flexible online format.
 Anyone responsible for a WordPress website or responsible for creating web content is encouraged to enroll and complete the course.

 Why An Online Course?